Connect with us

 The current regulations of the Football League Championship draws 24 teams to take part, in an Italian style 2 round matches per group.
 At the end of each seasons playoffs discriminate for the third formation admitted to the Premier League of the following season, whilst the first two classification were mathematically admitted to the Premier.
 The ranking also determines the three relegations downgrading the last three formations to Football League One in the following season.

 The Championships were only interrupted due to each World Wars over the years and 105 English football clubs took part in total, some of which are very famous and winners of both the Premier League and international cups.
-The last line-up to have played in the Football League Championship by winning the championship and subsequently the Premier League was , led by the Italian Claudio Ranieri.
-Liverpool, top of the Premier League currently have taken part in 11 editions of the Football League Championship, like the two Manchester rival clubs and many London teams including Chelsea, and Aston Villa.
+The last line-up to have played in the Football League Championship by winning the championship and subsequently the Premier League was Leicester City, led by the Italian Claudio Ranieri.
+Liverpool, top of the Premier League currently have taken part in 11 editions of the Football League Championship, like the two Manchester rival clubs and many London teams including Chelsea, Arsenal and .

 Leicester City and are on par topping each 7 victories.
 The championship was won by Norwich City last season.
 However, the club is likely to be relegated to Premier given that it stands at the bottom with 21 points and only 5 victories in the 29 games played.